de-jpg/TheArchive/README.md

 made for the friends that bug me to loan them

 to-do
 -add covers and 2-3 of the best pages
--add admin page to keep track of books loaned
--link the loan button to the books that have been loaned
+-~~link the loan button to the books that have been loaned~~
--books that are loaned should be gray and have a red dot on the top right of the spine and cover
+-~~books that are loaned should be gray and have a red dot on the top right of the spine and cover~~
 -fix spine animation

+completed
+-add admin page ~~to keep track of books loaned~~
+-realized what a static page is